rails/website/_posts/2024-03-22-this-week-in-rails.markdown

 Hey everyone, Happy Weekend!
 [Vipul](https://www.saeloun.com/team/vipul) here with the latest updates for This Week in Rails.
-Lets dive in.
+Let's dive in.

 [Rails guides gets a facelift](https://rubyonrails.org/2024/3/20/rails-guides-get-a-facelift)
 Rails guides has a received a big design update!